Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

 Yes, a resident individual can give rupee gifts to his visiting NRI/PIO close relatives by way of crossed cheque/electronic transfer within the overall limit of USD 200,000 per financial year for the resident individual and the gifted amount should be credited to the beneficiary's NRO account.

-1 A Non Resident Indian (NRI) is a person resident outside India, who is a citizen of India or is a person of Indian origin
+1 A Non Resident in India (NRI) is a person resident outside India, who is a citizen of India or is a person of Indian origin

 3 'Close relative' means relative as defined in Section 6 of the Companies Act, 1956.